Saint-Chamond (tank): Improved Saint-Chamond tanks (1918)

-After the war 54 were rebuilt as ammunition carriers; the remainder were largely scrapped.
+After the war 54 were allegedly rebuilt as ammunition carriers; the remainder were largely scrapped.
+Very little evidence exists that any were used postwar as ammunition carriers at all.
 However, at least one Saint-Chamond was retained as a memorial: there was one at the École des Chars at Versailles from 1919 to 1940 when the Germans presumably scrapped it along with the other tanks on display.
 There are unsubstantiated stories about Poland using the tank against the Red Army in 1920.
 If true, these specimens were in all probability not from the Soviet Army as the latter never had been supplied with them and the French Expeditionary Forces to Russia were only equipped with the Renault FT.

 Surviving example

 The last Saint-Chamond tank remaining in existence, an improved mid-1918 model, alongside other French tanks of World War I (Schneider CA1 and Renault FT), is preserved at the Musée des Blindés at Saumur.
-It had survived, together with a Schneider CA1 tank of the same vintage, at the Aberdeen Proving Grounds Ordnance Museum in Maryland, US and was donated by the U.S. to the French government in 1987.
+It had survived, together with a Schneider CA1 tank of the same vintage, at the Aberdeen Proving Grounds Ordnance Museum in Maryland, US, and was donated by the U.S. to the French government in 1987.
 Between 2015 and 2017 it was restored to running condition and repainted in a World War I camouflage scheme, at a cost of €120,000.
 It took part in various displays throughout 2017 to mark the centenary of the first use of tanks by the French army.

 A full-size replica in polystyrene foam, built by students of the Lycée Le Corbusier at Tourcoing, is on display outdoors at the Historial de la Grande Guerre museum in Péronne, France.